Dubai’s AI Chef Is Designing Bizarre Dishes — Humans Still Do the Cooking

-A bold improviser in a Dubai restaurant works as the world's first AI chefA new eccentric menu at the Dubai restaurant WooHoo has been crafted by an artificial intelligence system known as .
-Although Chef Aiman doesn’t physically prepare the dishes in the kitchen, the restaurant claims he is involved in the development of every new dish.
+A bold improviser in a Dubai restaurant works as the world's first AI chefA new eccentric menu at the Dubai restaurant WooHoo has been crafted by an artificial intelligence system known as Aiman.
+Although Chef Aiman doesn’t physically prepare the dishes in the kitchen, the restaurant says he is involved in the development of every new dish.

 One of the chef’s most bizarre creations is a dish called “Dinosaur Tartare,” as reported by Daily Mail.
 Restaurant representatives joke that Aiman is trying to recreate the taste of extinct reptiles.

-This dish, priced at around $59, has a flavor reminiscent of raw meat.
+This dish, priced at around $59, tastes like raw meat.
 It is served on a pulsating plate that appears to breathe.
-The restaurant is adamant about not revealing the full recipe for the tartare, although the menu indicates that duck is one of its ingredients.
+The restaurant refuses to reveal the full recipe for the tartare, although the menu indicates that duck is one of its ingredients.

-Among other unusual menu items is seaweed oil served with Wagyu beef, which is cooked in a Japanese clay pot.
+Among other unusual menu items is seaweed oil served with Wagyu beef cooked in a Japanese clay pot.
 This dish costs $55.

 Also among the AI chef’s creations is roasted chicken served on cedar wood.

-Despite the fact that the chef cannot taste, the restaurant owners insist that his dishes are exceptional.
-He has trained on thousands of recipes and the best culinary research.
-In creating his masterpieces, the AI chef takes into account “data on flavor combinations, the chemical composition of ingredients, and the tastes of guests,” his colleagues explained.
+Although the AI chef can’t taste food, the restaurant owners insist his dishes are exceptional.
+He has trained on thousands of recipes and leading culinary research.
+In creating his dishes, the AI takes into account flavor-pairing data, the chemical composition of ingredients, and diners’ preferences, his colleagues explained.

 Ahmet Oytun Cakir, co-founder of WooHoo, hopes that his chef Aiman will become “the second Gordon Ramsay, but with artificial intelligence.”
 He added, “Perhaps in the future, artificial intelligence will create higher-quality dishes than humans.”
 However, the cooking process still requires human involvement.